resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 **Choices**

-    A. Forces ssh to use IPv4 addresses only.
+    A. Forces ssh to use IPv4 addresses only
-    B. Specifies the user to log in as on the remote machine.
+    B. Specifies the user to log in as on the remote machine
     C. Enables trusted X11 forwarding
     D. Asks ssh to display the version number and exit
     E. Forces ssh into quiet mode.